-Software Rollback Configuration Scenarios for a Single Switch
+Software Rollback Configuration Scenarios

-The examples below illustrate a few likely scenarios and explain how the running configuration, working directory, and certified directory interoperate to facilitate the software rollback on a single switch.
+The examples below illustrate a few likely scenarios and explain how the running configuration, working directory, and certified directory interoperate to facilitate the software rollback.
+In the examples below, \mathbf{R} represents the running configuration, \mathbf{W} represents the working directory, and \mathbf{C} represents the certified directory.